-ROGER COWE suggests that the main t economic and industrial sphere.
-But ma for Liberals to understand Liberalism, olicy gaps which need filling are in the re imprtant than policy is the need and so be able to convince others.
+ROGER COWE suggests that the main reconomic and industrial sphere.
+But ma for Liberals to understand Liberalism,

 The first step is to convince the unconverted to explain what our policies are and why we believe they are right.
 To explain what kind of society we want.